 The containers used for stacking inside the purification tank must have suitable open mesh sides to allow water flow, and open mesh bottoms to permit faeces, silt, sand, etc. to settle out.
-Three container types have been used for the medium-scale multi-layer system other similar types may be used
+Three container types have been used in the large-scale multi-layer system.